David Bowie: The Genesis of Tin Machine

 πŸ›οΈ Mountain Studios / Clos des MΓ©sanges

-πŸ—’οΈ Note: David concludes March with a functional band line-up.
-He decides to record the project in Switzerland and The Bahamas, far away from the industry pressure of London or New York.
+πŸ—’οΈ Notes: Bowie concludes March with a functional band line-up.
+He decides to record the upcoming project in Switzerland and the Bahamas, deliberately choosing locations far from industry pressure to maintain the group’s emerging “us-against-the-world” mentality.

 Swiss Demos & The Hard Rock Shift – April 1988